tomhendra/courses/11-master-the-coding-interview/README.md

   3. Will you respect people around you? - You want to be the dumbest person in the room.
   4. Salary and benefits? - Prioritise long term benefits over short term gains.
   5. Is your decision based on desperation? - Don't accept the first option you get out of desperation, it needs to be the right company to fuel your growth.
 Think about the long term implications.

+### Getting a raise

+- If someone hired you that means that they find you valuable, but to get a raise you need to be a good employee.
+- Plan out your career path at the company and monitor it - 1,2,3 5 year plan.
+- Two steps:
+  1. Ask for a raise: You'll get one if you provide value to the company.
+If you don't ask, the answer is always "no".
+The cost to the business of hiring and training new is much greater than giving a good employee a raise.
+  2. Show.
+Don't tell: wHen asking for a raise, make a one page letter to your boss offering proof that you are driving metrics that matter to them.
+Give them a reason to give you a raise.
+- Keep a record from day one: Problems you have solved, money you have saved, good feedback you have received, skills acquired and what you plan to accomplish in the next six months to improve the company.
+- A raise every six months should be attainable if you prove yourself.
+- Ask for a salary level a lot higher than you actually want.
+10K more than you actually want.
+- If both employee and employer respect and value each other, this should be no problem.
+- Value yourself because they value you.